darchr/gem5art/docs/tutorials/spec2017-tutorial.md

 ### The gem5 Run Script/gem5 Configuration
 In this step, we take a look at the final missing piece: the gem5 run script.
 The script is where we specify the simulated system.
-We offer example scripts in the [configs-spec2017-tests folder](https://github.com/darchr/gem5art/blob/master/docs/gem5-configs/configs-spec2017-tests/).
+We offer example scripts in the [configs-spec-tests folder](https://github.com/darchr/gem5art/blob/master/docs/gem5-configs/configs-spec-tests/).

 First, we create a folder named gem5-configs containing all gem5 configs.
 Since gem5art requires a git repo for the run scripts, we will make a local git repo for the run scripts.